cwittens/DispersiveShallowWater.jl/docs/src/miscellaneous.md

     Relaxation Runge–Kutta Methods: Fully-Discrete Explicit Entropy-Stable Schemes for the Compressible Euler and Navier–Stokes Equations.
     [DOI: 10.1137/19M1263480](https://doi.org/10.1137/19M1263480)

+# Plotting the solution

 ## conversion functions

-You can also provide a `conversion` function that converts the solution.
+when plotting can also provide a `conversion` function that converts the solution.
 A conversion function should take the values of the primitive variables `q` at one node, and the `equations` as input and should return an `SVector` of any length as output.
 For a user defined conversion function, there should also exist a function `varnames(conversion, equations)` that returns a `Tuple` of the variable names used for labelling.
 The conversion function can, e.g., be [`prim2cons`](@ref) or [`waterheight_total`](@ref) if one only wants to plot the total water height.
 The resulting plot will have one subplot for each of the returned